Students return from internship in China – “They are developing so fast over there.”

 For Emanuel, learning about China will give business students hoping for an international career a competitive advantage: “There will be more and more trade with Chinese companies, they are gaining market share in all kinds of industries, all over the world.
 It’s vital to know about their business trends and learn about their culture.
 We hear a lot about China from a western perspective, but we need to learn about how the Chinese themselves perceive things.
 This internship is a chance to get more open-minded.”

-The winning team will be revealed at a prize-giving ceremony in January 2020, at Jönköping University.
+The competition will take place on 25th November at Jönköping University, and the winning team will be revealed at a prize-giving ceremony in January 2020, also at Jönköping University.

 For more information, visit the Ramo Academy website or contact Tilda Lindén on +46 70 625 4509